bitbasher/MCAD/README.markdown

 ## Development ##

 You are welcome to fork this project in github and request pulls.
 I will try to accomodate the community as much as possible in this.
-If for some reason you want collaborator access, just ask.
+If for any reason you want collaborator access, just ask.
+Looking for new co-maintainers, there are lots of fixes and additions spread in different forks, would be nice to have have the best of them consolidated here

 Github is fun (and easy), but I can include code submissions and other improvements directly, and have already included code from various sources